ArnaudRinquin/blog/2016-04-22-browser-tap.md

 As you might notice, the `expect` module has been dropped has well.
 Even if it's not directly targeted by the config, it is dropped has the import is not used anymore.

-This happens has the plugin works in two steps:

-1. Remove targeted modules: `tape`
-1. Remove now unused modules: `expect`

 Of course, you can whitelist modules so there are never removed.

 More details on [`babel-plugin-discard-module-references` github repo](https://github.com/ArnaudRinquin/babel-plugin-discard-module-references)